- Why Give?

-Make a substantial gift to College of Saint Elizabeth in the form of annual payments and pass assets to your family or other heirs at reduced tax cost.
+Make a substantial gift to Saint Elizabeth University in the form of annual payments and pass assets to your family or other heirs at reduced tax cost.

-The payment to CSE is a percentage of the value of the trust each year.
+The payment to SEU is a percentage of the value of the trust each year.

 A charitable lead unitrust may be right for you if:

 A charitable lead unitrust is a separate taxable trust governed by an irrevocable trust agreement.
 You choose the trustee who is responsible for administering your lead trust and guiding the investment of its assets.

 Make payments to SEU that may vary each year

 Your lead unitrust is revalued annually and makes payments to Saint Elizabeth University each year equal to a fixed percentage of its value.
 If the value of your lead unitrust increases, its annual payments will increase.
 If the value of your lead unitrust decreases, its annual payments will also decrease.
 Your lead trust can make payments to more than one charity, if you wish.

 You choose the percentage of its value that your lead unitrust must distribute each year.
 A payout equal to 5% to 7% of the trust value is typical.
 Payments are usually made in annual installments, but semiannual, quarterly, or monthly installments are possible.

 When your charitable lead unitrust ends, all remaining principal in the trust will be transferred to family members or other heirs you choose.

 While most lead unitrusts last for 10 to 20 years, other terms are possible.
 A lead unitrust can last for one or more lives, for a specific length of time, or for a combination of lives and years.
 The term length you choose will depend on when you want your heirs to receive their trust distribution, as well as other factors.